Piebaldism Quiz

 ✔︎ Treatment information etc.

-A condition characterized by the absence of cells called melanocytes, which produce the pigment melanin that gives the skin and hair their color.
-The absence of melanocytes leads to patches of skin and hair that are lighter than normal.
-It may increase a person’s risk of sunburn and skin cancer.
+A condition characterized by the absence of melanocytes, which are the cells that produce the pigment melanin that gives skin and hair their color.
+The absence of melanocytes leads to patchy white hair and skin producing the classic "white forelock" on the frontal hairline.
+This is a genetic disorder, with autosomal dominant transmission.
+It may increase a person's risk of sunburn and skin cancer.

-Use of sunscreen and other protective measures is important to prevent skin damage.
-Dermabrasion treatment whereby the outer layer of a person’s skin is removed maybe helpful.
-In some cases, melanocyte transplantation in which the cells that create pigment are transplanted to the affected area is used to treat this condition.
+Piebaldism is a benign condition with a stable course that poses mostly a cosmetic concern.
+Using sunscreen and other protective measures is important to prevent skin damage.
+Camouflage make up, self-tanning creams are useful.
+Dermabrasion treatment, where the outer layer of a person's skin is removed, may be helpful.
+In some cases, melanocyte transplantation, in which pigment-producing cells are transplanted to the affected area, is used to treat this condition.

 Oiso N, Fukai K, Kawada A, Suzuki T. Piebaldism.
 J Dermatol.
 2013 May;40(5):330-5. doi: 10.1111/j.1346-8138.2012.01583.x.
 Epub 2012 Jun 1.
 PMID: 22670867.